-- a) That there is not, nor will there be, a need for the use of the right-of-way for any public purpose.
-The City Engineer supports the City's abandonment of interest in Canal Street (subject area); however, approval from the U.S. Army Core of Engineers is required.
-Future public use of the area is supported by the adopted Comprehensive Plan. - b) That the abandonment does not, nor will not, prevent access to a lot of record.
-The request will not prevent access to a lot of record; the subject area is not needed for access to properties or lots. - c) That the abandonment will not result in detriment to the provision of access and/or of utility services to adjacent properties or the general area.
+- a) That there is not, nor will there be, a need for the use of the right-of-way for any public purpose. - The City Engineer supports the City's abandonment of interest in Canal Street (subject area); however, approval from the U.S. Army Corps of Engineers is required.
+While future public use of the area is supported by the adopted Comprehensive Plan, the public use area at the end of the adjacent street (NE 1st Court) will be retained and not compromised. - b) That the abandonment does not, nor will not, prevent access to a lot of record.

+The request will not prevent access to a lot of record; the subject area is not needed for access to properties or lots.

+c) That the abandonment will not result in detriment to the provision of access and/or of utility services to adjacent properties or the general area.